paulo-amaral/Easy-ELK/README.md

 # Shell Script to install ELK on Debian
-INSTALL KIBANA+ELASTIXSEARCH+LOGSTASH - Elastic Stack on Debian
+INSTALL KIBANA+ELASTICSEARCH+LOGSTASH - Elastic Stack on Debian